 Survivors include his wife of 49 years, Jean; children, Laura (Chad) Hofslien and Angela (Steve) Nelson; grandchildren, Travis and Josie Hofslien, Olivia and Hanna Nelson; three sisters, Evelyn Dahlen, Janice Haugstad, Thelma Helgeson, sister-in-law, Cathy (Tim) Ofte, brother-in-law, Carl (Sharon) Holte and sister-in-law, Janice (Donald) Ostreng.
 He is preceded in death by his parents, mother and father-in-law, Henry and Palma Holte, his brother Olaf Gronvold, two sisters; Helen Semke and Audrey Nelson, a sister who died in infancy and other extended family.

 Funeral services will be held at 11 a.m.
 Saturday March 2, 2019 at the Coon Valley Lutheran Church.
 Rev. Adolph Quast will officiate.
 Burial with military honors by the Coon Valley American Legion Post #116 will be in the church cemetery.
 A visitation will be held on Friday from 4 to 7 p.m. at the Seland Funeral Home in Coon Valley and at the church on Saturday from 10 a.m. until service time.
 Online condolences may be given at selandsfuneralhome.com.

 A special thank you to the wonderful staff at Vernon Manor for their loving care and making Gilman’s second home so comfortable.

 Memorials may be given to the Coon Valley Lutheran Church, Coon Valley American Legion Post 116 or donor’s choice.

-To send flowers to Gilman's family, please visit our floral section.
+To send flowers to Gilman's family, please visit our floral store.